GREATER OMAHA WORKLAB (GrOW)We help your employees address personal

 Any.
 If you value your employees and care about their long-term success inside and outside of the workplace, then adding a Navigator to your suite of workplace benefits is for you.

 My company has an EAP program.
 What is the difference?

-What credentials do GrOW navigators have?
+What background do GrOW Navigators have?

-How is trust handled between GrOW Navigators and Management or HR?
+How is trust handled between GrOW Navigators and management or HR?

 How do employees gain total confidence about confidentiality?

 GrOW Navigators explain to the employee that their conversations are held in confidence unless the person permits us to share information – the only exception being if there is a concern that the person will harm themselves or others.
 No specifics are shared with the employer.

 There is no limit to the number of sessions an employee can have with a Navigator.
 In addition, the employee can continue to work with their Navigator as long as they remain at one of our partner companies.